kontikiki/intel_realsense_d435/README.md

 Converting file to .sdf from .urdf(xacro)

 Using with other models
-1. use <include> tag for adding d435 model
+1. use "include" tag for adding d435 model
 2. and copy & paste camera plugin

 3. if other models are urdf files, you must use "gazebo" tag below "plugin"